 (iii) Compound formed when an element, A of group 2 combines with an element, B of group seventeen.
 VIEW SOLUTION

 - Question 15

 Explain the following:

-(a) Sodium chloride is an ionic compound which does not conduct electricity in solid state where as it does conduct electricity in molten state as well as in aqueous solution.
+(a) Sodium chloride is an ionic compound which does not conduct electricity in solid state.
+However, it does conduct electricity in molten state as well as in aqueous solution.

-(b) Reactivity of aluminium decrease if it is dipped in nitric acid.
+(b) Reactivity of aluminium decreases if it is dipped in nitric acid.